 Business structures: Limited Liability Partnerships

 A limited liability partnership is a relatively new type of business structure, created by the Limited Liability Partnerships Act 2000.
-It shares qualities with both companies and with traditional partnership structures.
+It shares qualities with companies, limited partnerships, and traditional partnership structures.

 By and large, partnership law does not apply to an LLP, but the arrangements between the partners may closely follow a traditional partnership agreement.